 What parents need to know

-Parents need to know that this movie plays on worst fears and grief over death, of both pets and children.
+Parents need to know that Pet Sematary plays on worst fears and grief over death, of both pets and children.
 Toddlers, animals, and adults get killed violently -- via murder, suicide, and a traffic accident.
 There is grotesque imagery in the contorted physiognomy of a victim of spinal meningitis; her illness makes her monstrous and vile, which some critics felt was over-the-line cruel.
 Bloody gashes and lacerations, ghastly head/face wounds on victims and zombies.
 Characters suffer cannibalistic attacks, being hit by cars, burning to death.
 Profanity: "s--t," "son of a bitch."
 Smoking and beer-drinking among adults.
 Kids may be tempted by the sequel, Pet Sematary 2; it's decidedly inferior and adds tacky nudity and tastelessness this one avoids.

 What's the story?